 - Spiritual growth – Feeling a connection with the sacred within, among, and beyond us.

-Our Affinity Groups are ongoing Religious Education Programs led by laypersons.
-Anyone is welcome to participate in any of these groups.
+In addition, there are many ongoing activities.
+Anyone is welcome to participate in any of our Affinity Groups.
 Just come, enjoy, and grow.
 Click on the name of any group to learn more.

 ARTISTRY & FUN

 |Theater Weekend||No meetings||Terri Owen|

 |Choir||Sundays at 9:00 AM except during Summer||Jo Murdach|